Fast Facts About APSU

-APSU’s new, 46,000-square-foot Art and Design Building is set to open in the spring of 2017.
+APSU’s new, 46,000-square-foot Art and Design Building officially opened Fall of 2017.
 Within the last few years, the University also has opened several new facilities, including the state-of-the-art Maynard Mathematics and Computer Science Building, the Governors Terrace residence halls and the new Fortera Stadium.
 APSU continues to expand it's footprint down College Street, as it continues to bridge its physical presence, crossing College Street into Historic Downtown Clarksville.

 Who was Austin Peay?

 He was Tennessee Governor Austin Peay...a favorite son of Clarksville.
 Gov. Peay signed

 a law establishing Austin Peay Normal School on April 26, 1927.
 That is why APSU’s